Our handsome light-filled lodge with wide-screen technicolour views across an iconic african riverbank.

 Hippos in the Rufiji River in the Nyerere National Park.

-Book our 7-night Southern Tanzania itinerary, including Kigelia and Sand Rivers - and enjoy free return flights to Dar es Salaam and inter-camp flights.
+Book our 7-night Southern Tanzania itinerary, including Kigelia and Sand Rivers - and enjoy a 50% discount on return flights to Dar es Salaam and inter-camp flights.

 Enhancing lives at Sand Rivers